gem/oq-engine/doc/adv-manual/parametric-gmpes.rst

 The constraint about reading at initialization time makes it possible for the engine to work on a cluster.
-The issue is that GMPEs are instantiate in the controller not and used in the worker nodes, which in general *do not have access to the filesystem* of the controller.
+The issue is that GMPEs are instantiated in the controller and used in the worker nodes, which *do not have access to the same filesystem*.
 If the files are read after instantiation, you will get a file not found error when running on a cluster.